Instability and breaking of internal waves in a horizontal shear layer: Discussion and conclusions

 The effectiveness of the linear theory for describing the local wave state prior to breaking is summarised in figure \ref{fig:16}.
 In general, there is a strong positive correlation between the DNS data and the predicted local maximum ratio of kinetic to potential energy density.
 The agreement, though far from exact, is quite satisfactory given the assumptions of linearity and scale separation $k_yh\ll 1$ are generally invalid.
 At the very least, the use of the theory for describing qualitatively the essential dynamical variability in the wave-mean flow interaction is justified.
 Unsurprisingly, better agreement is found for simulations with smaller initial wave amplitude.
-The significant under-prediction for larger values of $F_{\mathrm{max}}$ ($k_x>0$) in cases where $s_0=0.75$ is a product of the nonlinear interaction between incident and reflected waves leading to a local increase in the wave amplitude and corresponding overturning.
-It worth noting here that the surprising utility of the ray-tracing theory in capturing essential dynamics of wave breaking was also noted for the problem of internal waves in a vertical shear by \citet{howland2021shear}.
+The under-prediction for larger values of $F_{\mathrm{max}}$ when $k_x>0$ in cases where $s_0=0.75$ (compared to smaller values of $s$ and the special case $k_x=0$) is a product of the nonlinear interaction between incident and reflected waves leading to a local increase in the wave amplitude and corresponding overturning.
+It is worth noting here that the surprising utility of the ray-tracing theory in capturing essential dynamics of wave breaking was also noted for the problem of internal waves in a vertical shear by \citet{howland2021shear}.